anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Proof of Concept Code available

+From IETF draft 07 -> IETF draft 08:

+* resolved editorial issues discovered after WGLC (still open issues remaining)
+* resolved issues from the Shepherd review as discussed in PR #85 on the ANIMA github

 From IETF draft 06 -> IETF draft 07:

 * WGLC resulted in a removal of the voucher enhancements completely from this document to RFC 8366bis, containing all enhancements and augmentations of the voucher, including the voucher-request as well as the tree diagrams